-This cycle of assessment and targeted intervention is ongoing and underpinned by high quality teaching and training.
+This cycle of assessment and targeted intervention is ongoing and underpinned by high quality teaching and training, as well as the understanding of Ordinarily Available Provision.

-At Victoria Road Primary School we use 3 SEND Stages of support to help guide the assess, plan, do review cycle:
+At Victoria Road Primary School and Nursery we use 3 SEND Stages of support to help guide the assess, plan, do review cycle:

 SEND Stage When is this stage appropriate?
-Type of support Monitoring Outcomes SEND concern Progress is significantly slower than that of their peers starting from the same baseline Fails to match or better the child's Support or resources required which are additional to or different from the usual differentiated curriculum.
-Termly SEND review meetings with Head Teacher and SENCO Provision recorded on termly provision map by class Adaptive provision is in place and supports progress and attainment for Individuals.
+Type of support Monitoring Outcomes SEND Progress is significantly slower than that of their peers starting from the same baseline Fails to match or better the child's previous rate of progress Fails to close the attainment gap between the child and their peers Widens the attainment gap despite high quality teaching and universal support Access to learning Support or resources required which are additional to or different from the usual adapted curriculum.
+The class teacher may use different learning materials/ methods or equipment such as word banks, movement breaks, visual resources, as well as allocate group or individual support.
+From an adult Termly SEND review meetings with the SENDCO Provision recorded on termly provision map by class teacher and monitored by SENDCO Conversations with parents/carers, open door policy and parents evenings Adaptive provision is in place and supports progress and attainment for Individuals.